Synthetixio/synthetix/docs/contracts/FeePool.md

 A contract for managing and claiming fees.
 Note that most logic related to of the transfer fee related logic is superfluous, as the transfer fee rate is 0.

+* SIP-2: Eliminates fee penalty tiers and replaces them with a flat 100% penalty if above a target ratio.

+This contract was updated as a part of [SIP-4](https://github.com/Synthetixio/SIPs/blob/master/SIPS/sip-4.md).
+As the contract requires fees to roll over through the entire fee window before incentive changes are actually felt, the system is a little unresponsive.
+To combat this, the fee window was reduced from six weeks to three weeks, which reduced the lag time between user action and the rewards actually being withdrawable.

+!!! note
+    The SIP says that the fee window was reduced to two weeks, but the actual contract code sets it to three.

 ## Inheritance Graph

 ![graph](../graphs/FeePool.svg)